Trow-Registry/trow/docs/USER_GUIDE.md

 ```

 If you get this error, and you are using the quick install on Docker for Mac, try restarting Docker.

+### Permission Denied Errors in Logs

+If you get errors such as `{ code: 13, kind: PermissionDenied, message: "Permission denied" }`, it is
+possible that Trow can't write to the data directory.
+Please verify that the data volume is
+accessible and writeable by the Trow user.
+If not, please use `chown` or `chmod` to give the Trow
+user access.
+As the Trow user only exists in the container, you will likely need to use it's
+equivalent UID e.g. `chown 999 /data`.